Speech Language Pathology (SLP)

 SLP 405 COMMUNICATION DISORDERS II

-Prerequisites: SLP 304, SLP 305, SLP 412.
+Prerequisites: SLP 304, SLP 305.
 Etiology, assessment, and intervention techniques related to voice disorders, developmental and acquired motor speech disorders, aphasia, traumatic brain injury, dysphagia, and augmentative communication.
 Cultural and bilingual issues are considered.
 Offered spring only.

 SLP 411 LANGUAGE DIAGNOSIS AND REMEDIATION